alexandrefcaraujo/8WeekSQLChallenge/README.md

 # 8WeekSQLChallenge

-This repository contains the solution for the 8 case studies in #8WeekSQLChallenge!The 8 Week SQL Challenge is started by Danny Ma.
+This repository contains the solution for the 8 case studies in #8WeekSQLChallenge!The 8 Week SQL Challenge is produced by Danny Ma.

 ## Challenge case studies
 * 🍜[Case Study #1 - Danny's Diner]